 Right after the accident, you need to notify your insurance company.
 The insurance company will help get your vehicle fixed or will pay if there is a total loss depending on your policy.
 While the accident may not be your fault, your insurance company is going to help you get back into a vehicle and hopefully back to your daily routine.
 However, you will need good collision coverage.
 Later on, your insurance company will go about seeking reimbursement from the insurance company of the faulty driver.

 Many times after an accident, you will be contacted by the insurance company of the driver who was at fault.
 The company will ask you for a written statement.
-However, it is not in your best interest to give them a statement.
-The insurance adjuster knows this, and that’s why they may offer you something like a few hundred dollars to sign a release.
-Our advice as seasoned attorneys is not to accept this offer and don’t sign any documents before calling us first.
+Do not give them a statement.
+You are under no legal obligation to do so.
+The insurance adjuster may offer you something like a few hundred dollars to sign a release.
+Again, do not to accept this offer and don’t sign any documents before calling us first.
+It could cost you thousands of dollars or even more if you do so.

 It is expected that your injuries will last much longer than you think, and once that release is signed, it becomes almost impossible to reopen the claim.
 So, before you do anything, speak with a professional attorney with experience in car accident cases.